01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

-# Exercice 3 Decision boundary
+# Exercise 3 Decision boundary

-The goal of this exercice is to learn to fit a logistic regression on simple examples and to understand how the algorithm separated the data from the different classes.
+The goal of this exercise is to learn to fit a logistic regression on simple examples and to understand how the algorithm separated the data from the different classes.

 ## 1 dimension